 Wendy Kornberg Teaches Contemporary Consumption Options

-In this course, Wendy Kornberg explores the four major cannabis product categories: flowers, concentrates, edibles, and topicals.
+In her lesson, Wendy Kornberg explores the four major cannabis product categories: flowers, concentrates, edibles, and topicals.
 She begins by defining each of the four categories and the products that fall within each class of products.
-After defining the categories, Wendy explains how to interpret the information given on the labels of these products and the unique effects of each product type.
+After defining the categories, Wendy explains how the cannabis sommelier can interpret the information provided on the labels of these products to identify the unique effects of each product type.

 Lastly, every product discussion concludes with a thorough review of the associated consumption methods, tools, and techniques.
 How one chooses to consume cannabis has a profound effect on the experience, and, considering that many clients shop with a feeling in mind, it is important to have a solid foundation in consumption methods.
 This course gives you that foundation.

 Excited to take this exclusive online course?
 Sign up for the Ganjier interest list to be notified first when it goes live.

 Why did you join the Ganjier Council?
 Why do you think the Ganjier is important?